 Resources for commuters

-Saint Paul Smart Trips collaborates with advocates, neighbors, workplaces and government staff and officials to address transportation needs in St. Paul.
+Move Minnesota collaborates with advocates, neighbors, workplaces and government staff and officials to address transportation needs in St. Paul and across Minnesota.

 Commuter Services is the outreach program of the I-494 Corridor Commission, a joint powers organization established in 1986 to address concerns about increasing traffic congestion along the I-494 Corridor.